-ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at Western University Fall 2017 Systematic Theology 5113A - Theological Anthropology Thursday, 9:30 - 12:20, Auditorium John Dool, 432-5726, x272, jdool@uwo.ca Office hours by appointment A. COURSE DESCRIPTION A biblical, historical, and systematic consideration of certain themes concerning the nature of humanity and its relationship to God: creation, original sin, justification, and the destiny of humanity (last things).
-(3hours; antirequisite: the former Dogmatic Theology 302B Origins, Grace, and Eschatology, and the former Systematic Theology 113A) B. GOALS This course will assist students to grow in the following knowledge, skills and attitudes: Knowledge:
+ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at Western University Fall 2016 Systematic Theology 5113A Theological Anthropology Tuesday, 9:30 - 12:20, Room 108 John Dool, 432-5726, x272, jdool@uwo.ca Office hours by appointment A. COURSE DESCRIPTION A biblical, historical, and systematic consideration of certain themes concerning the nature of humanity and its relationship to God: creation, original sin, justification, and the destiny of humanity (last things).
+(3hours; anti-requisite: the former Dogmatic Theology 302B Origins, Grace, and Eschatology, and the former Systematic Theology 113A) B. GOALS This course will assist students to grow in the following knowledge, skills and attitudes: Knowledge:

 To gain a sound understanding of the Catholic vision of the human person as the image of God: created, graced, and oriented toward communion with God.
 To gain an appreciation for the biblical foundations, key historical developments, and contemporary questions and avenues of thought in regard to that vision of the human person.
-To gain a foundation for exploring, theologically and pastorally, the mystery of grace in its relationship with our human nature Skills:
+Skills: